For uses of this gallon in countries other than England since 1826, see wine gallon, U.S. gallon

 Further evidence that there really was a wine gallon this size is that it is half of the Scottish gallon defined in the 1426 Assize.
 That gallon, consisting of 8 pints, was 467 cubic inches.

-The best explanation of the origin of this gallon is that of Connor and Simpson, who have suggested2 that the 233-cubic-inch wine gallon is the volume occupied by water weighing 9 trade pounds, each of 15 avoirdupois ounces.
-Why “9”, “15” and “avoirdupois”?
+The best explanation of the origin of this gallon is that of Connor and Simpson, who have suggested² that the 233-cubic-inch wine gallon is the volume occupied by water weighing 9 trade pounds, each pound of 15 avoirdupois ounces.
+Why “9”, “15” and ldquo;avoirdupois”?

 The trade pounds of medieval England, France and Scotland had 15 ounces, not 16.
 (Trade pounds are those generally used for articles made and sold within the country, in contrast to goods being imported or exported, like wine or wool, for which other weight systems were used.)
 The 224-cubic-inch wine gallon was defined with a 15-ounce pound, and weights and measures officials are generally very conservative, so it is not surprising that any new definition would also call for 15 ounces.

-The change from 8 pounds per gallon to 9 pounds reflects the practice of giving a bit more, In time this becomes defined and expected part of the quantity.
-In England as elsewhere continuing battle between the authorities, whose laws insisted on well-defined stricken measure, and the public, who wanted to get and give a bit extra.
+The change from 8 pounds per gallon to 9 pounds reflects the practice of the seller giving a bit more.
+In time this becomes defined and expected part of the quantity.
+In England as elsewhere this produced a continuing battle between the authorities, whose laws insisted on well-defined stricken measure, and the public, who wanted to get and give a bit extra.